openvinotoolkit/training_extensions/misc/pytorch_toolkit/text_recognition/README.md

 > **Note**: All values in the config file which have 'path' in their name will be treated as paths and the script which reads configuration will try to resolve all relative paths.
 By default all relative paths are resolved relatively to the folder where this README.md file is placed.
 Keep this in mind or use full paths.
 #### Common parameters:
 - `backbone_config`:
+    - `type`: `resnet` for resnet-like backbone, `im2latex` for original backbone from [im2markup](https://arxiv.org/pdf/1609.04938.pdf) paper and `VGG` for VGG-like backbone.
+Optional.
+Default is `resnet`.
+    `resnet`-specific parameters:
       * `arch`: type of the architecture (if backbone_type is resnet).
 For more details, please, refer to [ResnetLikeBackBone](im2latex/models/backbones/resnet.py)
       * `disable_layer_3` and `disable_layer_4` - disables layer 3 and 4 in resnet-like backbone.
 ResNet backbone from the torchvision module consists of 4 block of layers, each of them increase the number of channels and decrease the spatial dimensionality.
 These parameters allow to switch off the 3rd and the 4th of such layers, respectively.
       * `enable_last_conv` - enables additional convolution layer to adjust number of output channels to the number of input channels in the LSTM.
 Optional.
 Default: false.
       * `output_channels` - number of output channels channels.
 If `enable_last_conv` is `true`, this parameter should be equal to `head.encoder_input_size`, otherwise it should be equal to actual number of output channels of the backbone.
-- `backbone_type`: `resnet` for resnet-like backbone or anything else for original backbone from [im2markup](https://arxiv.org/pdf/1609.04938.pdf) paper.
-Optional.
-Default is `resnet`
+    - `VGG`-specific parameters:
+      - `backbone_dropout` - probability for dropout
+      - `in_channels` - number of input channels (3 for color or 1 for grayscale images)
 - `head` - configuration of the text recognition head.
-All of the following parameters have default values, you can check them in [text reconition head](im2latex/models/text_recognition_heads/attention_based.py)
+  - Now two text recognition heads are supported: Attention-based [text reconition head](text_recognition/models/text_recognition_heads/attention_based.py) and [CTC-based LSTM-encoder-decoder head](text_recognition/models/text_recognition_heads/ctc_lstm_based.py)
+  - `positional_encodings` - if true, use positional encodings like in transformer
+  * `encoder_hidden_size ` - number of channels in encoder
+  * `encoder_input_size ` - number of channels in the lstm input, should be equal to `backbone_config.output_channels`
+  - Attention-based head specific parameters:
+    - `trainable_initial_hidden` - if true, inital states of the LSTM cells will be trainable, else it will be zero tensor.
     * `beam_width` - width used in beam search.
 0 - do not use beam search, 1 and more - use beam search with corresponding number of possible tracks.
-    * `dec_rnn_h` - number of channels in decoding
     * `emb_size` - dimension of the embedding
-    * `encoder_hidden_size ` - number of channels in encoding
-    * `encoder_input_size ` - number of channels in the lstm input, should be equal to `backbone_config.output_channels`
     * `max_len` - maximum possible length of the predicted formula
     * `n_layer` - number of layers in the trainable initial hidden state for each row
+  * CTC head specific parameters:
+    * `cnn_encoder_height` - height dimension size after backbone.
+Default is 1.
+Used for dimension reductiomn
+    * `reduction` - the way of reducing dimensionality.
+LSTM takes as input 3-dimensional tensor, and backbone produces 4-dimensional.
+Height dimension is reduced.
+Options: `mean` - apply Average Pooling, `flatten` - Flatten tensor, `weighted` - apply convolution with kernel `cnn_encoder_height x 1`.
 - `model_path` - path to the pretrained model checkpoint (you can find the links to the checkpoints below in this document).
 - `vocab_path` - path where vocabulary file is stored.
 - `val_transforms_list` - here you can describe set of desirable transformations for validation datasets respectively.
 An example is given in the config file, for other options, please, refer to [constructor of transforms (section `create_list_of_transforms`)](im2latex/data/utils.py)